alextanhongpin/architecture-decision-records/golang/031-dataloader.md

 For the execution to be successful, every key must resolve to a value or an error.

-The results needs to be returned in the same order of the key in order to cache the key/value pair for future fetch.
+The results needs to be returned in the same order as the key in order to identify the key/value pair.
+The key/value pair is cached for future query.

 However, in reality, the following could happen:

 - the number of keys does not match the number of values
 - some keys does not have a value (perhaps it was deleted)
-- there are duplicate key but only one value is returned (`IN (...)` query actually removes the duplicates)
+- there are duplicate keys but only one value is returned (`IN (...)` query actually removes the duplicates)
 - the query failed due to internal error
-- some results may be filtered due to access control
+- some values may be filtered due to access control

 To fix the issue with the ordering, without needing the user to map the values manually, a _key mapper function_ could be provided that does the opposite of a batch function.